8mm 2: Plot

-An engaged couple, Tish and David (Heuring and Schaech), take a short vacation to Budapest.
+An engaged couple, Tish and David, take a short vacation to Budapest.
 David is counsel to Tish's father, an ambassador who does not approve of their relationship, although this does not affect the couple's relationship.
 While in Budapest, the two indulge in many sexual activities, eventually engaging in a threesome with a local model named Risa, in a hotel in Alhambra, Spain.
 The sexual tryst becomes a personal issue when they receive a letter containing pictures of the ménage à trois.
 Realizing this escapade could ruin their careers, as well as the career of Tish's father, they venture deep into Budapest to find Risa.
 On their journey, they encounter their blackmailer, the housekeeper of the hotel, who told them about Risa.

 He demands a sum of $200,000 for the pictures he took, and takes Tish hostage before running off, though he eventually lets her go.
 The blackmailer encounters David and the men begin firing at each other, but the blackmailer escapes.
 Going into his apartment, they find the man shot dead.
 A police officer, detective Kovač, later contacts them and seems to suspect them of murdering the man.
 Later on they find Risa dead in her apartment and presume the entire ordeal is over.
 Just as they begin to celebrate, another mysterious man calls them and demands $1 million in exchange for the pictures, which they agree to pay through Tish's contacts and with the help of Kovač.
 They arrange to meet at an old warehouse, but they do not see the man when they get there.